"The starting point of all significant change is mindset." Tom Peters

 BW: Another example is that there is a recognition that experience is not what it was cracked up to be and employers are looking at people for what their potential is rather than what their history is.
 That's a change.

 BW: No. But I'm an investor in Posterous, which makes a blog-by-e-mail system, which also connects in with Twitter and Facebook.

 I'm familiar with Posterous.
 I think it's great.
 You can upload video, text, and pictures, just by sending an e-mail.
 Why did you choose to invest in Posterous?
 Why does it excite you?

 BW: Well, let's start with Twitter.
 For example, one of the ways I describe Twitter is that it is a transmitter.
 Imagine if somebody said, "I can give you this transmitter and it will transmit across the entire globe, in real time.
 And it can reach up to and including every single person who uses Twitter.
 And it's free."
 Well, that's pretty cool.
 And then they say, "Well, wait.
 There's more.
 People can tune in to whomever they want.
 They can essentially say, 'These are the 25 channels I want to listen to.'
 And we'll let you know if they've tuned into you and who they are.
 Furthermore, the transmitter can transmit anything: video, audio, text, you name it (because it can point to any blog).
-It's a pretty cool transmitter, huh?"viagra from canada paypal
+It's a pretty cool transmitter, huh?"

 BW: A radio transmitter can't do that.
 The world is changing.
 The access to the transmitters used to be incredibly tightly held by a small group of people like broadcasters, newspapers, and magazines.
 That was pretty much it.

 Now everybody gets a transmitter.
 I consider my Twitter feed to be another broadcast mechanism, another media outlet.
 I look and see what media people are pointing me towards and I look at those things.
 Now I pretty much only read the New York Times and the things people are mentioning on Twitter.